 - Free trial not available

-While CustomerGauge shines in account-based NPS tracking, it has limitations in digital surveys and doesn't support other metrics like CSAT or CES, making it most suitable for businesses focused purely on NPS.
+While CustomerGauge shines in account-based NPS tracking, it has limitations in digital surveys and doesn't support other metrics like CSAT or CES, making it most suitable for businesses focused on NPS as their primary measure of customer loyalty.

 - Best For: B2B companies in SaaS, CPG, manufacturing, and enterprise sectors focused on account-level NPS and revenue retention.